HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 The declared text value combined with the fallback value indicates that 99.65% of sites using input elements capture a text value.

-#### Advanced Input Types
+#### Advanced input types

 Of pages with at least one input, 44.8% of them use one or more "advanced input types".
 Advanced input types include color, date, datetime-local, email, month, number, range, reset, search, tel, time, url, week, datalist.

 ##### Telephone

-Similarly, 5.40% of pages asked users for their telephone number.
+5.40% of pages asked users for their telephone number.
 For mobile users, navigating from the alpha to numeric keyboard is a high friction point.
 62.60% of pages soliciting a telephone number used an input field missing the type=tel value.

 ##### Email